• NewJerseyAlmanac.com: Gateway to New Jersey Information

 Community Foundation of New Jersey (Morristown)

-Established 1979, alliance of families, businesses and foundations that work together to identify priority needs, coordinate fund management for 1,100 Legacy Funds and Donor Advised Funds with over $400 million in total charitable assets> Network of affiliates in Newark, Princeton, Mercer, Monmouth and Morris counties, and in South Jersey> Grants average over $30 million annually to charitable organizations.
+Established 1979, alliance of families, businesses and foundations that work together to identify priority needs, coordinate fund management for 1,100 Legacy Funds and Donor Advised Funds with over $400 million in total charitable assets> Network of affiliates in Newark, Princeton, Monmouth and Morris counties, and in South Jersey> Grants average over $30 million annually to charitable organizations.

 Leon and Toby Cooperman Family Foundation (Clifton)